-Council will maintain a register of all contributions in accordance with EP&A Regulation 34.
+Council will maintain a register of all contributions in accordance with Clause 217 of the Environmental Planning and Assessment Regulation 2021.

-The register will be made available for public inspection at any time during normal office hours.
-An annual statement of contributions will be produced documenting amounts received and relevant details.
-Such statements will also be made available for public inspection upon request.
+The register will be made available for public inspection, free of charge, at any time during normal office hours.